 What are the main causes of heel pain?

 The main cause of heel pain is overstretching of the plantar fascia ligament under the foot.
 So why is the ligament being overstretched?
 There are different factors:

-unsupportive footwear: ‘floppy’ shoes with no support as well as thongs affect our walking pattern and do little to provide plantar fasciitis pain relief
+- unsupportive footwear: ‘floppy’ shoes with no support as well as thongs affect our walking pattern and do little to provide plantar fasciitis pain relief

 An important contributing factor to Plantar Fasciitis is ‘excess pronation’ (or over-pronation).
 This is a condition whereby the feet roll over, the arches collapse and the foot elongates.
 This unnatural elongation puts excess strain on the ligaments, muscles and nerves in the foot.